Matt Olson Player Props: Braves vs. Royals

 Matt Olson At The Plate

-- Olson leads Atlanta with 15 hits, batting .294 this season with nine extra-base hits.
+- Olson leads Atlanta with 17 hits, batting .304 this season with 10 extra-base hits.

-- Among qualified hitters, he ranks 57th in batting average, while his on-base percentage ranks 42nd and he is 16th in slugging.
+- Among qualifying hitters in MLB action, he ranks 52nd in batting average, 39th in on-base percentage, and ninth in slugging.

+- Olson has picked up a hit in 64.3% of his 14 games this year, with more than one hit in 42.9% of them.

-- In 53.8% of his games this season, Olson has notched at least one RBI.
-In three of those games (23.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 57.1% of his games this year, Olson has had at least one RBI.
+He's picked up more than one in 28.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.